 HDD Information Cloud Storage

-Cloud Type OneDrive v
+Cloud Type OneDrive

-abcde
+e abcde

-Status Offline
+Offline

-Use a mobile brow code. er to scan the QR code to log in the selected cloud to get the authorization ${\bf k}$
+Use a mobile brows code. ser to scan the QR code to o log in the selected cloud to get the authorization

-Camera [A1] Camera 01 v
+Camera [A1] Camera 01

-Upload Type Record v
+Upload Type Record

-Enable Event Uplo ad 🖌 🖌
+Enable Event Uplo oad 🔽

-eam recorded files can be uploaded to the Cloud Storage.
-Please configure recording schedule and enable the corresponding event type.
+uploaded to the Cloud Storage.
+Pl nable the corresponding event type

 Copy Apply Back

-Figure 14-18 Cloud Storage Interface
+Figure 12-18 Cloud Storage Interface

-- Step 4 According to the prompts, you are required to use a mobile browser to scan the QR code to log in the selected cloud to get the authentication code.
-And then copy the authentication code to the Authentication Code text filed. - Step 5 Click Apply and then back to the main menu. - Step 6 Enter the cloud storage interface again about 20s later.
+Step 4 According to the prompts, you are required to use a mobile browser to scan the QR code to log in the selected cloud to get the authentication code.
+And then copy the authentication code to the Authentication Code text filed.

+- Step 5 Click Apply and then back to the main menu. - Step 6 Enter the cloud storage interface again about 20s later.
 When the Status shows online, it indicates the successful registration. - Step 7 Configure the recording schedule.

 Back to enter the record interface, choose a certain camera from the Camera drop-down list and check the Enable Schedule checkbox to enable the schedule recording.
+For detailed recording schedule, refer to 5.2 Configuring Recording Schedule.

-Figure 14-19 Record Schedule
+Figure 12-19 Record Schedule